 There are four requirements in organization validation and we'll cover them all in-depth on subsequent pages.
 The requirements are:

-Individual Validation is a little different because you're not proving that you're a company, rather you're a single developer that must prove your identity to the CA. The way this is accomplished varies slightly between Certificate Authorities.
-We'll go into how in each individual section, but for now, just know there are essentially three different requirements.
+Validation is a little different because you're not proving that you're a company, rather you're a single developer that must prove your identity to the CA. The way this is accomplished varies slightly between Certificate Authorities.
+We'll go into how in each section, but for now, just know there are essentially three different requirements.

 How these requirements are satisfied differs depending on whether you're going through Comodo or the Symantec brands.
 For instance, Symantec doesn't do a telephone verification step while Comodo does.
-But both are essentially trying to verify the same thing: that you are a legitimate individual software developer and that your code can be trusted.
+But both are essentially trying to verify the same thing: that you are a legitimate software developer and that your code can be trusted.

 So what are you waiting for?
-This process is straightforward and an absolute must for any company or individual who develops software.
+This process is straightforward and an absolute must for any company or who develops software.
 Plus, you have us in your corner to help you every step of the way.

 So let's get started!